-- NRR staff review of an application will be limited to the scope of the licensing action and RAIs should only request information that is required to make a safety determination. - At the point when RAIs are transmitted from the technical staff to the NRR project manager, the technical staff is expected to have developed a draft safety evaluation (SE).
+- NRR staff review of an application will be limited to the scope of the licensing action and RAIs should only request information that is required to make a safety determination. - At the point when RAIs are transmitted from the technical staff to the NRR project manager, the technical staff is expected to have developed a draft safety evaluation (SE) to the extent possible based on information already provided in the application.
 In addition to ensuring that the RAIs contain a sound technical and regulatory basis, the technical staff should be able to correlate each RAI to a "hole" in the draft SE that the licensee response is expected to fill. - Prior to sending a second (and any subsequent) round of RAIs in a specific technical area, NRR division-level management will apply additional oversight to discuss the need for the RAIs and whether alternative methods, such as a public meeting or audit, may be more effective and efficient for obtaining the necessary information. - NRR project managers track licensee timeliness and adherence to RAI response schedules.
 Any significant delays in licensee responses will be brought to NRR management attention.

 Training sessions were held with the technical and project management staff on RAI quality and the RAI process.
-Following the issuance of the finalized NRR guidance in this area in January 2017, online training was developed and provided to the NRR staff.
+Following the issuance of the finalized NRR guidance in this area in January 2017, online training was developed and provided to the NRR guidance in this area in January 2017, online training was developed and provided to NRR staff.
 This training covered expectations regarding added discipline and management oversight of the RAI process.
 Approximately 98 percent of the staff has received the training.